-GDA 201 Introduction to Film and Video -3 c/h The Introductory Film and Video course provides an overview of the art and technique of film and video production.
-The historical and aesthetic aspects of cinema are discussed and the structure and technique of film narrative is taught.
+The Introductory Film and Video course provides an overview of the art and technique of film and video production.
+The historical and aesthetic aspects of cinema are discussed and the structure and technique of film narrative are taught.
 Also included are lessons on production, including planning, directing, cinematography, sound, and post-production.